Simtec-AG/adc-c-decoder/README.md

 ```
 Arguments:
 - _serial-port_: Serial port on which the swiss air-data computer is connected.
-- _baudrate_: Optional argument setting the baudrate which the air-data computer uses.
+- _baudrate_: Optional argument setting the baudrate which the air data computer uses.
 By default 230400 is used.

 Example calls:
 ```